 Most tiny houses get their power the same way that RV’s do, through an extension cord.
 This extension cord is sized differently depending on the power requirements and hookups of your house.
-If your house is smaller and only requires 20 amp service, you will be able to plug your house directly into an existing outlet.
-If it requires 30 amp or 50 amp service, you’ll likely need to contact an electrician to add a suitable plug near your house.
-If you are parking in an RV park, most parks have spaces with all three power hookups; 20 amp, 30 amp, and 50 amp.
+If your house is smaller and only requires 20 amps service, you will be able to plug your house directly into an existing outlet.
+If it requires 30 amps or 50 amps service, you’ll likely need to contact an electrician to add a suitable plug near your house.
+If you are parking in an RV park, most parks have spaces with all three power hookups; 20 amps, 30 amps, and 50 amps.

 It’s important to note that RV parks don’t provide 220 volt hookups (regardless of the amperage, they are all 110).
 220 volts are used in a conventional home to power larger appliances like ovens and clothes dryers.
 While they don’t work quite as well, there are 110 volt equivalents to these power hungry appliances.
 In order to have the most options for where you can connect your tiny house, we recommend against installing anything that requires 220 volts.

 If the property that you are keeping your house on is hooked up to city sewer or has a septic tank, you can splice into the existing sewer.
 Just make sure the connection between the house and the sewer line can be removed like with an RV.
 This semi-permanent connection is often desired not only by the owners but by many legislatures that need you to verify that the house is truly "mobile."

 It doesn’t get much easier than this: Standard cable provided by a service provider.
 If you are at a private campground or RV park, most have a cable hookup as well.